GlaivePro/php-sf/README.md

 - **SF** — [Simple Features](https://en.wikipedia.org/wiki/Simple_Features),
 the geometries and the interface to interact with them.
 - **SFA** — Simple Feature Access, same thing as Simple Features.
+- **OGC** — Open Geospatial Consortium
+- **SQL/MM** — SQL multimedia schema defined by ISO/IEC 13249, including SQL/MM
+spatial defined in ISO/IEC 13249-3.
+- **SFA-SQL** — SQL schema for simple features defined by OGC in [SFA part 2](https://www.ogc.org/standards/sfs)
+- **ArcSDE** — the thing in ArcGIS suite that communicates with a relational database.
+Some RDBMS treat it as a de facto standard and sometimes follows it over SFA (dropping SFA methods that ArcSDE is not using https://trac.osgeo.org/postgis/changeset/8680) or SQL/MM (implemented for ArcSDE not SQL/MM https://postgis.net/docs/ST_OrderingEquals.html).

 Our API mainly tries to support the
 [OpenGIS SFA standard](https://www.ogc.org/standards/sfa), but it might also